Bureau of Reclamation, Interior.

 National Environmental Policy Act

-Pursuant to 43 CFR 46.205(c), Reclamation has reviewed its reliance upon this categorical exclusion against the list of extraordinary circumstances, at 43 CFR 46.215, and has found that none are applicable for this proposed rule.
-Therefore, neither an environmental assessment nor an environmental impact statement is required for this proposed rulemaking.
+Pursuant to 43 CFR 46.205(c), Reclamation has reviewed its reliance upon this categorical exclusion against the list of extraordinary circumstances, at 43 CFR 46.215, and has found that none are applicable for this rule.
+Therefore, neither an environmental assessment nor an environmental impact statement is required for this rulemaking.

 Start List of Subjects